 Individual Pastoral Counseling

-Each Student is assigned to the caseload of an on-site counselor.
-Along with individual and group counseling, this counselor is also responsible to ensure a smooth delivery of all of LGA’s services to the student and family.
-The counselor is the point of contact for the family, available to answer questions and give updates on the student’s progress.
+Each Student is assigned to the caseload of an on-site pastoral counselor.
+Along with individual and group sessions, this pastoral counselor is also responsible to ensure a smooth delivery of all of LGA’s services to the student and family.
+The pastoral counselor is the point of contact for the family, available to answer questions and give updates on the student’s progress.

 Working together toward the progress as a family unit and the goals that each family has for their relationships with each other is what family sessions specifically focuses on.
 In-house sessions with an advanced request, Transition and/or “Life-Story” sessions with the family are at least every 8 weeks during our on-campus Parent-Day Weekend for parents.
 Family counseling can also takes place over the phone.
 Family counseling goals and objectives are reached with the pastoral counselors working with the students and parents and individual pastoral counseling is working with the student to help achieve those goals, objectives, and boundaries while in the program.